Krishan Bahadur Pathak: Early life

 Pathak was born on 24 April 1997 in Kapurthala, Punjab.
-He is of Nepalese descent; his parents migrated from a village in Nepal to Punjab in 1990.
+He is of Nepalese descent; his parents migrated from Lugdi village in Nepal to Punjab in 1990.
+His ancestral village is about six hours away from the capital Kathmandu.
 Despite not being interested in the sport, Pathak had joined the Surjit Hockey Academy in Jalandhar when he was 12 at the insistence of his father.
 Pathak's mother died when he was 12, while his father Tek Bahadur Pathak, a crane operator, died of a heart attack in 2016.

 Career

 Pathak was part of the Indian junior team that won the 2016 Men's Hockey Junior World Cup in Lucknow.
 He was then selected in the India A team for the 2017 Men's Australian Hockey League.
 He made his India senior team debut in January 2018 when the team participated in a four-team invitational tournament in New Zealand.
 Pathak found a place in the squad for 2018 Sultan Azlan Shah Cup as India's first-choice goalkeeper P. R. Sreejesh was rested.
 He then played as a reserve goalkeeper in the 2018 Men's Hockey Champions Trophy where India won the silver medal and the 2018 Asian Games where India won bronze.

 Pathak was the reserve goalkeeper at the 2020 Olympic Games in Tokyo where India won the bronze medal.
+Finally he won gold medal in 2022 Asian Games in Hangzhou.

+Award

+Pathak received the Arjuna Award from the President of India on 9 January 2024.